Bio724D/Bio724D_2023_2024/README.md

 # Bio724D_2023_2024
-Course website for Biology 724D: Biological Data Analysis (2023-2024 AY)
+Course website for Biology 724D: Foundations of Data Science for Biologists (2023-2024 AY)